MaheshTK/MaheshTK.github.io/_posts/2016-08-25-using-xpdf-tools.markdown

 ## pdftohtml

 Pdftohtml converts Portable Document Format (PDF) files to HTML.
 Pdftohtml reads the PDF file, PDF-file, and places  an  HTML  file  for each page, along with auxiliary images in the directory, HTML-dir.
-The HTML directory will be created; if it already  exists,  pdftohtml  will report an error.

-## xpdfrc

-All  of the Xpdf tools read a single configuration file.
-If you have a .xpdfrc file in your home directory, it will  be  read.
-Otherwise,  a system-wide configuration file will be read from /usr/local/etc/xpdfrc, if it exists.
-(This  is  its  default  location;  depending  on  build  options,  it  may  be  placed elsewhere.)
-On Win32 systems, the xpdfrc file should be placed in the same directory as the executables.

-The xpdfrc file consists of a series of configuration options, one  per line.
-Blank  lines  and  lines  starting  with  a  '#' (comments) are ignored.

-Arguments may be quoted, using  "double-quote"  characters,  e.g.,  for file names that contain spaces.

-The  following  sections  list all of the configuration options, sorted into functional groups.
-There is an examples section at the end.

 ## pdfinfo